jbarcikowski/shaky-flamingo/README.md

 # shaky-flamingo
-Setting GitHub up for my personal purposes.

 Dear all,

-This project aims to make the world a happy place.
-It secret code-name makes you move.
+Welcome to shaky-flamingo.
+This project aims to make the world a happy place, its snazzy code-name makes you move your hips and I've set this up to achive my personal goals.

-Cheers,
+Enjoy,

 J.